Aayushman-Codes/Business-Analysis-Tool-V2/README.md

 # Business Analysis V2
 **Advanced Version of Business Management and Analysis tool using C (2nd semester project)**

 Description: This is a simple Business Management Tool made using basic C language which uses functions and data types like structures to create a simple systwm which can add/remove customers, keep list of product inventory, calculate overall profit/loss of the business based on inventory and customer purchases and even provide financial statements.
+Comments has also been added into each header (.h) and each source code (.c) file for every code snippet to make code easily readable and understandable in case this program is replicated.

 **How to implement the program:**
 Download the Business Analysis folder with all of its contents intact and make sure your task.json and launch.json folders on vscode have their contents intact.